BotelhoMDS/Mini_Language_In_Python/README.md

 The yacc librarie allows us create the roles for verify context in the code.

 #### PROJECT MEMBERS/CONTACT

+If you have any questions, please contact us, and if the project helped you, leave a star so that more people can find it!
+If there are changes or improvements, contribute to us so that more people have access to the compiled knowledge!
+Happy studying, **see you later and thanks for the fish!**

+Se tiver alguma dúvida entre em contato conosco, e se o projeto te ajudou deixe uma estrela para que mais pessoas se encontrem!
+Se houver alterações ou melhorias, contribua conosco para que mais pessoas tenham acesso ao conhecimento em compilado!
+Bons estudos, **até logo e obrigado pelos peixes**

 - Arthur Laender De Paula - crashertn@gmail.com
 - Hiroto Sato Tanaka - hirotosato12@gmail.com